Marc Mangel: Career

 From 1977 to 1980, Mangel worked as a scientific analyst at the Center for Naval Analyses (CNA), a federally funded research and development center supporting the United States Navy.
 As a CNA employee, he served as the representative of the Operations Evaluation Group at Naval Air Station Whidbey Island, working mainly on aspects of electronic warfare and search problems.

 In 1980, Mangel joined the faculty at the University of California, Davis, where he held positions in the Department of Mathematics (1980–88) and the Department of Zoology, which later became the Department of Evolution and Ecology (1988–1996).
 During his tenure, he co-founded the university's Graduate Programs in Applied mathematics and in Population biology.
 He served as Chair of the Department of Mathematics from 1984 to 1989 and as founding Director of the Center for Population Biology from 1989 to 1993.

 In 1996, Mangel moved to the University of California, Santa Cruz (UCSC), where he held appointments in both Environmental studies (1996–2002) and the Department of Applied mathematics and statistics (2002–2013).
 His administrative roles at UCSC included serving as Associate Vice Chancellor for Planning and Programs (1997–1999), Chair of the Department of Applied Mathematics and Statistics (2007–2009), and Chair of the Program in Technology and Information Management (2010–2012).
-Mangel was on the founding board of directors of FishWise, and chaired the board from 2013–2020.
+Mangel was on the founding board of directors of FishWise, and chaired the board from 2013 to 2020.
 He retired in July 2013 and returned one month later with the title of Distinguished Research Professor, which he held until July 2025.
 In 2014, Mangel appeared as the Independent Expert for Australia in the case in the International Court of Justice Whaling in the Antarctic: Australia v.
 Japan, in which the Court concluded that the Japanese Special Permit Whaling Program contravened the International Convention for the Regulation of Whaling.

-Mangel has worked with colleagues in the Theoretical Ecology Group at the University of Bergen (UiB) since 1994 and was appointed Adjunct Professor in 2010, moving to Professor Emeritus of Biology in 2021 on his retirement from UiB.
+Mangel has worked with colleagues in the Theoretical Ecology Group at the University of Bergen (UiB) since 1994 and was appointed adjunct professor in 2010, moving to professor emeritus of Biology in 2021 on his retirement from UiB.